Pareto's 80-20 Rule Theory

 Discovery and history of Pareto's principle

 Pareto's Principle is named after the man who first discovered and described the '80:20' phenomenon, Vilfredo Pareto (1848-1923), an Italian economist and sociologist.
-Pareto was born in Paris, and became Professor of Political Economy at Lausanne, Switzerland in 1893.
+Pareto was born in Paris and became a Professor of Political Economy at Lausanne, Switzerland in 1893.

 An academic, Pareto was fascinated by social and political statistics and trends, and the mathematical interpretation of socio-economic systems.